kmarkus/microblx/API_Changes.md

 ## unreleased

+- `ubx_launch`: `-c` options now supports multiple arguments and will merge all models into the first before launching.
+Use-case is for adding policy (e.g. `ptrig` blocks etc.) to otherwise reusable compositions.

 - blockdiagram: drop the `start` directive that was used to pass the last blocks to be started (i.e. ptrig) to the launch logic.
 This is not necessary anymore, as the launch logic will ensure to startup